-Part A Part B Total 2 Questions from each Each question carries 9 marks. module.
-Two questions will be given from each module, out of • Total of 8 Questions, each which 1 question should be answered. carrying 3 marks Each question can have a maximum of 3 sub 60 divisions.
+Part A Part B Total • 2 Questions from each Each question carries 9 marks. module.
+Two questions will be given from each module, out • Total of 8 Questions, each of which 1 question should be answered. carrying 3 marks Each question can have a maximum of 3 sub 60 divisions.
 (8x3 =24marks) (4x9 = 36 marks)

-Course Outcome CO1 Utilize computing as a model for solving real-world problems.
-K2 CO2 Articulate a problem before attempting to solve it and prepare a clear and accurate model to represent the problem. К3 CO3 Utilize effective algorithms to solve the formulated models and translate algorithms into executable programs. К3 CO4 Interpret the problem-solving strategies, a systematic approach to solving computational problems, and essential Python programming skills K2
+Course Outcome CO1 Explore the role of a computer as a model of computation in solving real-world problems. К2 CO2 Articulate a problem before attempting to solve it and prepare a clear and accurate model to represent the problem. К3 CO3 Use effective algorithms to solve formulated models and translate algorithms into executable programs. К3 CO4 Interpret the problem-solving strategies, a systematic approach to solving computational problems, and essential Python programming skills К2

-Note: K1- Remember, K2- Understand, K3- Apply, K4- Analyse, K5- Evaluate, K6- Create
+Note: K1- Remember, K2- Understand, K3- Apply, K4- Analyse, K5- Evaluate, K6- Create CO-PO Mapping Table: